party-repl/clojure-party-repl/readme.md

 ### Linking the plugin to Atom
-After you compiled the plugin, go into the `plugin/` folder and run:
+After you compiled the plugin, run:

 ```
 apm install